 Personal rating: 4.8/5

-At the start, minor improvements often seem meaningless, even if you logically know that they’re the right thing to do.
-Gradually, though, as you continue to stack small changes on top of one another, the scales start to tip in your favor.
+At the start, minor improvements often seem meaningless, even if you logically know they’re the right thing to do.
+Gradually, though, the scales tip in your favor as you stack small changes on top of one another.
 Eventually, if you stick with it, you hit a tipping point.
-Suddenly, it’s easier to stick with good habits, and the overall system is working for you rather than against you.
+Suddenly, it’s easier to stick with good habits, and the overall system works for you rather than against you.

 I found it pulled lots of different ideas together in a cohesive way.
 I also found the four laws of behavior change to remember and easy to implement on the downside.
 So I highly recommend buying this book and implementing the ideas.

 Read more: Top 5 Ideas From Atomic Habits Book